Colorbleed/fusionless/README.md

 current_comp.create_tool("Blur")
 ```

-For more example see the *examples* directory in the repository.
+For more examples see the *examples* directory in the repository.

 ##### PeyeonScript